dlu-ch/dlb/doc/index.rst

 - generate files (e.g. some program source files or configuration files)
 - make the build fast by omitting unnecessary redos

-These are the areas where dlb wants to be strong --- all this in a precisely specified way, with emphasis on correctness, reliability and robustness.
+These are the strengths of dlb. dlb performs its tasks in a precisely specified way and with emphasis on correctness, reliability, and robustness.

-dlb does not try to hide its Python personality.
-Instead dlb build scripts are just Python scripts importing the :mod:`dlb` module and using its functionality.
+dlb does not try to hide its Python personality. dlb build scripts are just Python scripts importing the :mod:`dlb` module and using its functionality.
 There is no magic code before or after the script.
-Since dlb build scripts are Python scripts, you can easily analyse, run or debug them in your favorite Python IDE.
+Since dlb build scripts are Python scripts, you can easily analyse, run, or debug them in your favorite Python IDE.

 Tools (e.g. compiler/linker toolchains) are represented as classes.
 Adapting tools means adapting classes by subclassing.